www.scantips.com

 Definition of the very important bond "Duration":

-Any bond resell value varies with current interest rates.
-The term Duration computes that for Each 1% change in current interest rates, the resell value of existing bonds is expected to change in the opposite direction by "Duration" percent.
-If Duration is 5 years, and interest rates increase 1%, the bonds should decrease value by 5% if resold.
-Interest rates dropped to zero the few prior years, so existing bond resell values increased then, and bond funds showed better results.
-But vice versa, today existing bonds lose resell value when interest rates increase (and now the one year return is negative).
-The U.S. Federal Bank has announced plans for more interest rate increases to fight inflation.
-New bond interest rates is increasing, but old bond rates are negative gain now.
-A bond fund buys new bonds, but they already own many old bonds.
-But again, if bonds are directly held (in your own control), they do redeem at maturity at full face value.
+Interest rates were near zero over the past several years, so prior existing bond resell values increased then, and bond funds showed better results (perhaps about 10% gain).
+But vice versa, today existing bonds lose resell value when interest rates increase (and gains went negative).
+The U.S. Federal Bank lowered interest rates to fight inflation.
+New bond interest rates increased, but old bond rates went to negative gain now.
+A bond fund already owns many old bonds.
+But again, if bonds are directly held (in your own control), they do redeem at maturity or at recall at full face value.

 Morningstar shows the bond Duration (in balanced funds at Portfolio tab, Bond sub-tab, if any).
 The meaning of a Duration of say 3 means the expected bond value will decrease 3% with each 1% interest rate increase, and vice versa, existing bond values also increase when interest rates fall.
 But either way, when and if directly held bonds are redeemed at maturity they do still pay face value.
 Short term bonds will have lower duration with lower risk from interest rates, but they pay even less.
 That is speaking of all bonds, including commercial, municipal or treasury (but excepting federal Savings Bonds, which are not sold at auction, and can be cashed in, but cannot be resold to a third party).
 Bonds have a face value and pay a fixed interest rate, of dollars based on their face value.
 However, when bought new at treasury action, or any bonds resold later in the market may pay a different price than face value, but directly held bonds still redeem face value at maturity.
 Bond resell value varies with current interest rates (including bond fund bonds) and with Duration, and then the actual purchase price computes the new effective interest rate (when redeemed at face value).
 If interest rates increase, existing bonds earning lower effective interest can only sell at a lower price to attract any interest in them (and also vice versa, price goes higher when interest rates decrease).
 This fact is Extremely Important, especially with interest rates currently increasing from a rock bottom low.
 The bond value decreases and also inflation exceeds the bond interest.